kseistrup/pajig/README.md

 for COMMAND.

-Create a custom COMMAND (or override the current COMMAND) by installing a script ‘pinky-COMMAND’ with the desired functionality in the same directory as pinky itself.
+Create a custom COMMAND (or override the current COMMAND) by installing a script called ‘pinky-COMMAND’ with the desired functionality in the same directory as pinky itself.
 The script should accept at least the option ‘--help’.
 ```

 ## Requirements